tonyjohnston/code-samples/wp-accolades/readme.txt

 = How to change the admin access level setting for the quotes collection admin page? =

-Change the value of the variable `$quotescollection_admin_userlevel` on line 44 of the glg-accolades.php file.
+Change the value of the variable `$quotescollection_admin_userlevel` on line 44 of the scrolling-accolades.php file.
 Refer [WordPress documentation](http://codex.wordpress.org/Roles_and_Capabilities) for more information about user roles and capabilities.

 = I have a long list of quotes, and the `[quotcoll]` shortcode puts all of the quotes in a single page.
 Is there a way to introduce pagination and break the long list of quotes into different pages? =